Fayetteville Water Quality at a Glance

 Monitor Your Usage

-Take advantage of PWC’s automated leak detection program.
+Take advantage of PWC’s automated leak detection programme.
 Contact PWC at 910-483-1382 if you notice unusual increases in your water bill.
-PWC’s system detects leaks and contacts customers proactively to prevent water waste and costly bills.
+PWC proactively contacts customers when leaks are detected — helping prevent waste and high bills before they escalate.

 Follow Watering Guidelines

-Adhere to PWC’s Odd/Even/Odd irrigation schedule for sprinkler systems.
-Houses with odd-numbered addresses water on odd-numbered days, even addresses on even days.
-Hand watering and car washing are allowed anytime.
+Adhere to PWC’s Odd/Even irrigation conservation programme for sprinkler systems.
+Odd-numbered addresses water on odd-numbered days; even addresses on even days.
+Hand watering and car washing remain unrestricted at any time.

 Consider PFAS Filtration

-While PWC is installing advanced PFAS treatment systems by 2028, residents concerned about current PFAS levels may consider NSF-certified carbon filters (Standard 53) for drinking and cooking water as an interim measure.
+While PWC’s $111.2M GAC treatment systems are on track for 2028, residents concerned about current PFAS levels may wish to use an NSF-certified carbon filter (Standard 53 or 58) for drinking and cooking water now.
+See our water filter guide for vetted options.

-Participate in PWC’s energy and water efficiency programs offering rebates for efficient appliances, HVAC systems, and water heaters.
-In 2023-2025, customers received over $69,000 in billing credits for participating in these conservation programs.
+Participate in PWC’s energy and water efficiency programmes offering rebates for efficient appliances, HVAC systems, and water heaters.
+Customers have received over $69,000 in billing credits through these conservation programmes since 2023.

 Report Issues Promptly

-Contact PWC immediately at 910-483-1382 for water quality concerns, leaks, or service issues.
-Report unusual taste, odor, or discoloration promptly.
-PWC maintains 24/7 emergency response for water system problems.
+Contact PWC at 910-483-1382 for water quality concerns, leaks, or service issues.
+Report unusual taste, odour, or discolouration promptly.
+PWC maintains 24/7 emergency response.
+You can also check current water alerts or our boil water tracker for any active notices in your area.

 Frequently Asked Questions

-Yes, Fayetteville’s tap water meets all federal and state drinking water standards.
-PWC maintains 100% compliance with EPA regulations and has earned the Partnership for Safe Water Director’s Award for 24 consecutive years.
+Yes, Fayetteville tap water meets all federal and state primary drinking water standards.
+PWC has maintained 100% EPA compliance and has held the Partnership for Safe Water Director’s Award for over 23 consecutive years — making it the first North Carolina utility to reach this milestone.

 What is PWC doing about PFAS contamination?

-Current Monitoring: Quarterly PFAS testing with results published on PWC’s website since 2019
+Ongoing Monitoring: Quarterly PFAS testing results have been published on PWC’s website since 2019 — one of the most transparent reporting programmes among US utilities

-Source Protection: PWC advocates with regulatory agencies to reduce PFAS discharge into the Cape Fear River upstream of water intakes
+Source Advocacy: PWC continues to engage regulatory agencies to reduce PFAS discharges from the Chemours facility into the Cape Fear River upstream of its intakes

 Why does PWC use chloramine instead of chlorine?